A Guide to Becoming a Snowbird

 Secure Your Belongings

 Moving from home to home, sometimes even miles away, will require some good logistic skills on your part.
 The biggest challenge would be to secure all the equipment and valuable items.
-Experts from A1 Garage point out that the most popular choice is to store the clothes and seasonal gear in a garage or rent a storage unit for increased security.
+The most popular choice is to store the clothes and seasonal gear in a garage or rent a storage unit for increased security.

-In the case you own both properties - your regular home and your snowbird home - you need to think about ways to store your belongings in both locations safely.
+If you own both properties - your regular home and your snowbird home - you need to think about ways to store your belongings in both locations safely.
 As such, you might want to invest in more secure garage doors, alarms, and cameras.
-You can also look into local storage units if you think you don’t have enough storage space and want to have peace of mind.
+You can also look into local storage units if you don’t have enough storage space and want peace of mind.

 Pick Your Dream Location